EhtishamAmjad/EhtishamAmjad/README.md

 ## 👨‍💻 About Me
-I am a 🎓 Computer Science Student from Pakistan
+I am  🎓 Computer Science Student from Pakistan
-My passion for 💻 Future **Blockchain Developer**
+Focusing on career as 💻 Future **Blockchain Developer**
  I'm an 📊 Active Trader (Crypto • Gold • Forex)
 🚀 Passionate about combining **Technology + Finance**
 Have experience 📈 Sales & Teaching experience in Consultancy and Tech